northeastern-rc/rc-public-documentation/docs/source/02_first_steps/02_connect_mac.md

 **To setup passwordless ssh:**

 :::{note}
 > Make sure you’re on your local computer for steps 1 through 4.
-If you are connected to Discovery, type `exit` to return to your local computer.
+If you are connected to the cluster, type `exit` to return to your local computer.
 :::